manjula1772002/Dairy_farm/README.md

 ## 🎯 Problem Statement
 - Difficulty in finding **fresh and chemical-free dairy products**
-- Lack of digital platform for dairy farm management
+- Lack of digital platform

 ---